When divorcing, should you obtain an appraisal or a Comparative Market Analysis?

 A divorce appraisal is not the same as your typical appraisal used for lending purposes.
 Some of the differences are:

-Most attorneys’ primary concern when they order an appraisal is the final value and how it will affect their case.
-They are usually not too worried with how the report is presented, so long as it is defensible.
-Many attorneys are used to receiving residential appraisals on the URAR 1004 Form which is the most commonly used Form for residential appraisals.
+When they order an appraisal, most attorneys’ primary concern is the final value and how it will affect their case.
+Therefore, they are usually not too worried about how the report is presented, so long as it is defensible if contested.
+The most common appraisal form is the Universal Residential Appraisal Report Form – URAR 1004.

 There is a simple solution.
-There are a number of general purpose appraisal forms available to residential real estate appraisers that are also in compliance with USPAP*.
-They are typically called GPAR Forms (General Purpose Appraisal Report) and they address most residential usages (single family, multi-family and condo.)
-The Appraisal Institute has even developed its own USPAP compliant GP Forms as have most appraisal software providers.
+Several general-purpose appraisal forms are available to residential real estate appraisers that are also in compliance with USPAP.
+They are typically called GPAR Forms (General Purpose Appraisal Report), and they address most residential usages (single-family, multi-family, and condo.)

-So, next time when ordering an appraisal; be sure to specifically ask your appraiser which Form they intend use.
-If they say the URAR 1004, you need to insist that they use a GPAR Form or you run the risk of presenting an invalid appraisal.
+When ordering an appraisal, be sure to ask your appraiser which Form they intend to use.
+For example, if they say the URAR 1004, you need to insist that they use a GPAR Form, or you run the risk of presenting an invalid appraisal.